jjp/angular-song-db/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### Docker based development

+Build environment: `docker-compose build`

+Run service: `docker-compose up [-d]` you can background the job by using `-d` flag

+Run `ng` commands if service is up: `docker-compose exec ng help`  Note that this directory is mounted into container so you can change code live.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.